chef-boneyard/chef-web-docs-2016/includes_install/includes_install_manager_server_ha.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-To set up the |chef manage| server add-on for a standalone configuration:
+To set up the |chef manage| server for a high availability configuration:

 #.
 Contact |company_name| and get the package that is appropriate for your |chef server oec| server's platform and operating system
 #.
 Install the package on the same machine that is running |chef server oec| 11.0.1 or higher.
 For example on |ubuntu|: